 Teaching Sustainability Initiative

 PSPM and the CCSE Education and Research Subcommittee (CCSE) are pleased to host the Teaching Sustainability Initiative's Course Development program.
-Currently in its fourth year, this program is intended to intentionally grow UIC’s sustainability course offerings to all students.
-Since its inception, its community has grown to 60 TSI Fellows and TSI-incentivized courses have reached over 3,000 students to deliver innovative sustainability curriculum.
+Currently in its fifth year, this program is intended to intentionally grow UIC’s sustainability course offerings to all students.
+Since its inception, its community has grown to 75 TSI Fellows and TSI-incentivized courses have reached over 3,500 students to deliver innovative sustainability curriculum.
 Cohorts are limited to twenty fellows and faculty from all disciplines are encouraged to apply.

 The Teaching Sustainability Initiative is a one-day program that provides faculty from all subject areas an overview on how to amend and/or create curricula to include sustainability concepts.
 The workshop explores how we can meaningfully integrate sustainability—broadly defined—into UIC classrooms and provides access to a network of experienced instructors who provide assistance and feedback to formulate a dynamic syllabus and curriculum.